A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Nucleophilic substitution and elimination reactions are two fundamental types of reactions in organic chemistry.
-These reactions involve the replacement of an atom or group of atoms in a molecule by another atom or group of atoms.
+Nucleophilic substitution and elimination reactions are two fundamental reaction types in organic chemistry.
+They involve the replacement or removal of an atom or group of atoms in a molecule.

 Basic Concepts

-• Nucleophile: A nucleophile is an atom or molecule with a lone pair of electrons that can be donated to form a new bond.
+• Nucleophile: A nucleophile is an atom or molecule with a lone pair of electrons that it can donate to form a new covalent bond.

-• Electrophile: An electrophile is an atom or molecule with a positive charge or a partial positive charge that can accept a pair of electrons.
+• Electrophile: An electrophile is an atom or molecule that is electron deficient, possessing a positive charge or a partial positive charge, and can accept a pair of electrons.

-• Substitution reaction: A substitution reaction is a reaction in which one atom or group of atoms in a molecule is replaced by another atom or group of atoms.
+• Substitution reaction: A substitution reaction is a reaction where one atom or group of atoms in a molecule is replaced by another atom or group.

-• Elimination reaction: An elimination reaction is a reaction in which two atoms or groups of atoms are removed from a molecule to form a double or triple bond.
+• Elimination reaction: An elimination reaction involves the removal of two atoms or groups from a molecule, often resulting in the formation of a double or triple bond.

 Equipment and Techniques

-• Nuclear magnetic resonance (NMR) spectroscopy: NMR spectroscopy is used to identify the atoms and groups of atoms in a molecule.
+• Nuclear magnetic resonance (NMR) spectroscopy: Identifies atoms and functional groups within molecules.

-• Mass spectrometry: Mass spectrometry is used to determine the molecular weight of a molecule.
+• Mass spectrometry (MS): Determines the molecular weight of molecules.

 Data Analysis